inkytonik/sbt-rats/wiki/usage.md

  * `ratsScalaRepetitionType`: specify the sequence type to use to represent values that arise from repeated constructs (EBNF star and plus operators).
 Possible values are `Some (ListType)` and `Some (VectorType)`.
 The latter is recommended if you are using recent versions of Kiama since it ensures that all sequences will be unique.
 Default: `None` which means that the default sequence representation of Rats! will be used.

  * `ratsUseScalaOptions`: use Scala `Option` values instead of normal values and `null` to represent optional constructs (EBNF question mark operator).
+Default: false.

  * `ratsUseScalaPositions`: use Scala library positions to represent input positions of semantic values instead of Rats!' locations.
 Specifically, if this option is set and the Rats! specification contains the `withLocation` option, any semantic value that is an instance of the Scala library type `scala.util.parsing.input.Positional` will have its position set.
 If the `ratsUseKiama` option is also set, Kiama's `util.Positions` module is used instead.
 The main difference is that `Positions` supports both start and finish positions.
+Default: false.

-All of these settings are false by default.
-To override the default, add to your `build.sbt`.
+To override the defaults, add to your `build.sbt`.
 For example, to turn on Scala lists:

     ratsScalaRepetitionType := Some (ListType)